-env LID Measures: Stormwater Standards require LID measures to be considered.
+LID Measures: Stormwater Standards require LID measures to be considered.
 Document what environmentally sensitive design and LID Techniques were considered during the planning and design of the project:

 No disturbance to any Wetland Resource Areas

 Site Design Practices (e.g. clustered development, reduced frontage setbacks)

-\boxtimes Reduced Impervious Area (Redevelopment Only)
+$\boxtimes$ Reduced Impervious Area (Redevelopment Only)

 Minimizing disturbance to existing trees and shrubs

 LID Site Design Credit Requested:

-☐ Credit 1
+Credit 1

-☐ Credit 2
+Credit 2

-☐ Credit 3
+Credit 3

 Use of "country drainage" versus curb and gutter conveyance and pipe

 Bioretention Cells (includes Rain Gardens)

 Constructed Stormwater Wetlands (includes Gravel Wetlands designs)

 Treebox Filter

 Water Quality Swale

 Grass Channel

 Green Roof

 Other (describe):

-Sta ndard 1: No New Untreated Discharges
+Sta ndard 1: No New Untroated Discharges

+Standard 1: No New Untreated Discharges

-\boxtimes No new untreated discharges
+$\boxtimes$ No new untreated discharges

-Outlets have been designed so there is no erosion or scour to wetlands and waters of the Commonwealth

-Supporting calculations specified in Volume 3 of the Massachusetts Stormwater Handbook included.
+- Outlets have been designed so there is no erosion or scour to wetlands and waters of the Commonwealth - Supporting calculations specified in Volume 3 of the Massachusetts Stormwater Handbook included.

-Checklist (continued) Standard 2: Peak Rate Attenuation Standard 2 waiver requested because the project is located in land subject to coastal storm flowage and stormwater discharge is to a wetland subject to coastal flooding.
-Evaluation provided to determine whether off-site flooding increases during the 100-year 24-hour storm.
+Standard 2: Peak Rate Attenuation

+- Standard 2 waiver requested because the project is located in land subject to coastal storm flowage and stormwater discharge is to a wetland subject to coastal flooding. - Evaluation provided to determine whether off-site flooding increases during the 100-year 24-hour storm.

 Calculations provided to show that post-development peak discharge rates do not exceed predevelopment rates for the 2-year and 10-year 24-hour storms.
 If evaluation shows that off-site flooding increases during the 100-year 24-hour storm, calculations are also provided to show that post-development peak discharge rates do not exceed pre-development rates for the 100-year 24hour storm.

-Standard 3: Recharge Soil Analysis provided.
-Required Recharge Volume calculation provided.
-Required Recharge volume reduced through use of the LID site Design Credits.
-Sizing the infiltration, BMPs is based on the following method: Check the method used. ☐ Simple Dynamic Static Dynamic Field1 Runoff from all impervious areas at the site discharging to the infiltration BMP.
+Standard 3: Recharge

+Soil Analysis provided.

+- Required Recharge Volume calculation provided. - Required Recharge volume reduced through use of the LID site Design Credits. - Sizing the infiltration, BMPs is based on the following method: Check the method used.

+Static Simple Dynamic -------- ----------------

+Dynamic Field

 Runoff from all impervious areas at the site is not discharging to the infiltration BMP and calculations are provided showing that the drainage area contributing runoff to the infiltration BMPs is sufficient to generate the required recharge volume.

 Recharge BMPs have been sized to infiltrate the Required Recharge Volume.

-Recharge BMPs have been sized to infiltrate the Required Recharge Volume only to the maximum extent practicable for the following reason: Site is comprised solely of C and D soils and/or bedrock at the land surface M.G.L. c.
-21E sites pursuant to 310 CMR 40.0000 Solid Waste Landfill pursuant to 310 CMR 19.000 Project is otherwise subject to Stormwater Management Standards only to the maximum extent practicable.
-Calculations showing that the infiltration BMPs will drain in 72 hours are provided.
+Recharge BMPs have been sized to infiltrate the Required Recharge Volume only to the maximum extent practicable for the following reason:

+- M.G.L. c.
+21E sites pursuant to 310 CMR 40.0000 - Solid Waste Landfill pursuant to 310 CMR 19.000 - Project is otherwise subject to Stormwater Management Standards only to the maximum extent practicable. - Calculations showing that the infiltration BMPs will drain in 72 hours are provided.

 Property includes a M.G.L. c.
 21E site or a solid waste landfill and a mounding analysis is included.

-1 80% TSS removal is required prior to discharge to infiltration BMP if Dynamic Field method is used.
+&lt;sup>1 80% TSS removal is required prior to discharge to infiltration BMP if Dynamic Field method is used.